samuelgozi/nano-schema/README.md

 });
 ```

-In this object, everithing is valid except `object.address.city`, so the validation will throw:
+In this object, everything is valid except `object.address.city`, so the `validate` method will throw:
 `The property "address.city" is not of the correct type`

-### Adding additional constrains to a field
+### Adding additional constrains for a field

-Up until now we have seen how to declare a simple "Type" with no additional constrains,
+Up until now we have seen how to set up a field with only the "Type" constrain,
 But what happens when we want to add additional constrains?
 Well, its very simple,
-instead of using the "short" syntax we used above, we are going to use the "verbose" one.
+instead of using the "short" syntax we used before, we are going to use the "verbose" one.
 But dont worry! its still easy!

-So, lets say we want to make a field be required, heres is how we do that:
+So, lets say we want to make a field be required, here is how we do that:

 ```js
 const schema = new Schema({